-I headed to the Holy Land to attend the General Assembly for the Jewish Federations of North America (JFNA), where I intend to learn more about the Diaspora’s relationship with Israel, gain insight into beliefs about the efficacy of 2-state solutions, and maybe even come within a hundred yards of somebody important.
+At this very moment I find myself on a plane heading to the Holy Land to attend the GA (General Assembly) for the Jewish Federations of North America (JFNA), where I intend to learn more about the Diaspora’s relationship with Israel, gain insight into beliefs about the efficacy of 2-state solutions, and maybe even come within a hundred yards of somebody important.
 I’ll also likely spend some time at the business end of the Federation Kool Aid (bug juice?) hose, discussing best practices, sharing challenges, and participating in cheers for the continued, strong role that Federations must play in the future.
 I purposefully wanted to compose this before falling under any GA spell, while my sentiments are still untainted and palpable.

 Imbued with the privilege of sitting down with countless community benefactors over many years, not exclusively for the Federation but also other wonderful agencies, I have always approached the task of solicitation with a curiosity about people’s philanthropic histories and beliefs.
 Now, as the Minneapolis Jewish Federation’s 2019 Community Campaign Chairman, I have an even better excuse to hear the stories that illuminate people’s beliefs about the capacity of our local and global agencies’ capacity to meet their and future generations’ needs.
 While my research doesn’t hold up to scientific standards (I know that because I actually have a master’s degree in science), my observations leave me keenly aware of some common themes.